moveit/moveit.ros.org/support/index.markdown

 ## Professional Support

-[PickNik Robotics](http://picknik.ai/) was founded with the mission of growing the MoveIt project through community building and sponsored development.
+[PickNik Robotics](https://picknik.ai/?utm_source=moveit) was founded with the mission of growing the MoveIt project through community building and sponsored development.
-We offer [ongoing MoveIt support](https://picknik.ai/services/moveit/) plans as well as custom code development.
+We offer [ongoing robotics support](https://picknik.ai/services/?utm_source=moveit) plans as well as custom code development.
 If you are with a company or organization that may be interested, contact us for a free consultation call.

 ## Community Support